Iain Lewers: Club career

-Hockey India League

-Lewers also played in the Hockey India League.
-In 2014 he played for Uttar Pradesh Wizards.
+Lewers also played in the Hockey India League during 2014 for Uttar Pradesh Wizards.
 At the 2014 auction he was initially selected as a replacement.
 However, due to injuries he was subsequently called up to play the season.
-During the 2016 and 2017 seasons he played for Delhi Waveriders.
+After his Summer in the Indian Hockey league, he moved from East Grinstead to Holcombe in September 2014 During the 2016 and 2017 seasons he played for Delhi Waveriders and then played for Wimbledon from 2017 to 2019.

 International

 Ireland

 Between 2004 and 2008 Lewers made 88 senior appearances for Ireland.
 He made his senior debut for Ireland in a 2004 Celtic Cup match against Wales.
 He had previously represented Ireland at under-16 and under-18 levels.
 He was a member of the Ireland team that won the 2005 Men's EuroHockey Nations Trophy.
 He also represented Ireland at the 2006 Men's Intercontinental Cup, the 2007 Men's EuroHockey Nations Championship, and at the 2008 Men's Field Hockey Olympic Qualifier.
 In July 2008 the Irish Hockey Association announced that Lewers was switching allegiances from Ireland to England/Great Britain.